 Another characteristic of the ERCOT market is the pervasive deployment of smart meters in the retail choice areas.
-As of January 31, 2013, over 6.3 million advanced meters were installed with fewer than half a million remaining to be installed.7 These meters are measuring customers' consumption every 15 minutes and ERCOT is settling those customers on their actual load, not a statistical representative load shape.
+As of November 30, 2013, over 6.6 million advanced meters were installed with fewer than a 150,000 remaining to be installed.8 These meters are measuring customers' consumption every 15 minutes and ERCOT is settling those customers on their actual load, not a statistical representative load shape.

 Since the retail choice market opened, ERCOT has worked with the PUCT and market stakeholders to improve the market efficiency and operations.
 Many of these changes have been evolutionary as better business practices are identified or new functionalities are developed and incorporated into market rules and commercial systems.
 Some market changes have modified fundamental characteristics of the competitive market design and resulted in significant changes to the market rules, commercial systems, and the manner competitive suppliers interact with and serve customers.
 After recognizing economic inefficiencies inherent in the initial wholesale market design, the PUCT engaged the market stakeholders and ERCOT to remove or reduce those inefficiencies.
-In September 2003 the Commission ordered ERCOT to develop a new wholesale market design to improve market and operating efficiencies by using more rapid and detailed pricing and scheduling.8
+In September 2003 the Commission ordered ERCOT to develop a new wholesale market design to improve market and operating efficiencies by using more rapid and detailed pricing and scheduling.9

-6 Global Wind Statistics 2012, Global Wind Energy Council (Feb.
+7 Global Wind Statistics 2012, Global Wind Energy Council (Feb.
 11, 2013).

-7 AMS Install Numbers Update to RMS, Presentation to ERCOT Retail Market Subcommittee (Feb.
-20, 2013).
+8 AMS Install Numbers Update to RMS, Presentation to ERCOT Retail Market Subcommittee (Dec.
+18, 2013).